Shreya-Sebastian/Software_Architecture_PoC/report/team_20_swan_report.md

 #### 8.2.6 Y-statement

-> In the context of choosing an architectural style for our system that deals with sensitive data locally, must remain accessible at all times, and must be adaptable to the changing landscape of IoT devices, facing the challenge that architectures that emphasize security often are at odds with those emphasizing extensibility and scalability, we decided to adopt a microkernel architecture for the local hub and a microservices architecture for the cloud component, to achieve security, availability, extensibility and scalability, accepting increased system complexity and the need for careful security mitigations in the cloud.
+> To satisfy our system's requirements for handling sensitive data locally, ensuring data availability, and adapting to the evolving IoT landscape, we resolved the inherent conflict between security and extensibility by adopting a hybrid microkernel architecture for the local hub and a microservices architecture for the cloud, accepting increased system complexity and the need for careful security mitigations in the cloud.

 ### 8.3 C4 Software Architecture Views